leshow/blog/content/post/unit_type_pattern.md

 }
 ```

 `Xmodem::new` is returning `progress::noop`, our function pointer.
-Only it's type variable says that it must be a `Xmodem<T, F>` where F is some `FnMut(Progress)`.
+Only it's type variable says that it must be a `Xmodem<T, F>` where F is some `Fn(Progress)`.
 Substituting a closure `|_: Progress| {}` in it's place doesn't help either, it's still choosing some specific trait when there's a more general one in the type signature.
-Our type `F` claims to be valid for all `FnMut`, but we're giving it a specific closure/fn pointer.
+Our type `F` claims to be valid for all `Fn`, but we're giving it a specific closure/fn pointer.
 You may recognize this as being an existential type.

 Here's the error: